pombredanne/ruby-virtualenv/README.md

 * It doesn't share gems with other sandbox environments.
 * It (optionally) doesn't use the globally installed gems either.
 * It will use a local to the sandbox .gemrc file
-* Activating your sandbox environment will change your HOME directory temporarily to the sandbox directory.
-Other environment variables are set to enable this funtionality, so if you may experience odd behavior.
-  Everything should be reset when you deactivate the sandbox.

 Usage
 -----